Structure, business and supply chain

-The Volvo Group’s mission is to drive prosperity through transport solutions.
-Hence, respect for human rights is fundamental for the Volvo Group and the Volvo Group is committed to respect human rights.
+The Volvo Group’s mission is to drive prosperity through transport and infrastructure solutions.
+Hence, respect for human rights is fundamental for the Volvo Group and the Volvo Group is committed to respecting human rights.
 This applies not only in relation to our own operations, but also in relation to our supply chain, our business partners and in relation to others potentially impacted by our operations or the use of our products and solutions.

 Policies including statements relating to modern slavery